 Section 5: Insects

 Each insect species undergoes either complete metamorphosis or gradual (incomplete) metamorphosis.
-Most insects undergo complete metamorphosis, which occurs in four distinct stages: egg, larva, pupa, and adult.
+Most insects undergo complete metamorphosis in four distinct stages: egg, larva, pupa, and adult.
 Bees, butterflies, and beetles all undergo complete metamorphosis.
 Other insects, like cockroaches, undergo gradual or incomplete metamorphosis, which has no distinct larval stage.
 The egg hatches into a nymph or miniature adult without wings.
 They then molt several times before becoming an adult.

 - Identify the body parts of an insect.

 - How do insects play a role in developing ecosystems?